-This Elderflower Champagne is very close to my heart.
-Not only am I sharing a taste of my home country, England, I’m also sharing a recipe that I first used for my wedding in Oxfordshire.
+This Elderflower Champagne recipe is very close to my heart.
+Not only am I sharing a taste of my home country, England, I’m also sharing a drink that I first used for my wedding in Oxfordshire.
 It’s a low budget, high impact recipe that will have all of your friends (and probably some strangers) queuing up to come over.
 It’s a true taste of summer.

 Recipe: Elderflower Champagne (makes 25 litres)

 The strength of this drink is around 6-8 ABV (like a strong beer).
 You can make it weaker by adding less sugar.
 The best time to pick the elderflower is usually May – June.